-I don’t know how many iterations of their new timekeeper (and other objects of industrial design) they sculpt from Styrofoam before giving it a final go ahead, but it seems that, well, a lot.
-Every single element of the case, including the oversized setting crown, looks like the brand has invested thousands of man-hours creating this work of art.
-And don’t let the seeming simplicity of the piece full: it is that rare case where it takes more effort to make an object look simple than to make it look complex.
+I don’t know how many iterations of their new timekeeper (and other objects of industrial design) they sculpt from Styrofoam before giving it a final go-ahead, but it seems that, well, a lot.
+Every single element of the case, including the oversized setting crown, looks like the brand has invested thousands of man-hours in creating this work of art.
+And don’t let the seeming simplicity of the piece fool you: it is that rare case where it takes more effort to make an object look simple than to make it look complex.

-On the photos above and below you can see that the timekeeper’s titanium case features a unique “unibody” design with only the back cover screwed-down with eight polished screws.
-The matte black dial, too, offers a completely flat surface, which is decorated with twelve rectangular hour markers and a seconds/minutes scale, which is echoed by vintage-looking 12-hour and 30-minute chronograph and small seconds sub-dials located at 6, 12 and 9 o’clock respectively.
+You can see that the timekeeper’s titanium case features a unique “unibody” design with only the back cover screwed down with eight polished screws.
+The matte black dial, too, offers a completely flat surface, which is decorated with twelve rectangular hour markers and a seconds/minutes scale, which is echoed by vintage-looking 12-hour and 30-minute chronograph and small seconds sub-dials located at 6, 12, and 9 o’clock respectively.

 The legendary ETA Valjoux 7750 automatic movement was, too, extensively modified.
 Hidden behind a black tinted sapphire crystal, the mechanism has all of its visible parts blacked out and decorated with Geneva Stripes, while its original oscillating weight has been replaced with a new part that features the famous “Porsche Design Icon” logo (it is also visible on the dial and the oversized setting crown).